The Kundiman Prize

 Deadline for submission:

 The Kundiman Poetry Prize is dedicated to publishing exceptional work by Asian American poets.
-Winner receives $1,000, book publication with Alice James Books and a New York City feature reading.
+Winner receives $1,000 and book publication with Alice James Books.

 Alice James Books

 Alice James Books is a cooperative poetry press with a mission is to seek out and publish the best contemporary poetry by both established and beginning poets, with particular emphasis on involving poets in the publishing process.

 Asian American writers living in the United States.

 - Manuscripts must be typed, paginated, and 50 – 70 pages in length (single spaced).

 - Individual poems from the manuscript may have been previously published in magazines, anthologies, or chapbooks of less than 25 pages, but the collection as a whole must be unpublished.
 Translations and self-published books are not eligible.
 No multi-authored collections, please.

 - Manuscripts must have a table of contents and include a list of acknowledgments for poems previously published.
 The inclusion of a biographical note is optional.
 Your name, mailing address, email address and phone number should appear on the title page of your manuscript.